 Secondly Hiking in a conservation area with a guide or solo needs to apply for permits prior then your trek which needs two passport photos and a passport copy for around US$ 30.

-Remember that many national park routes you can buy permits during your trekking like Langtang National park and Everest national park.
+Remember that on many national park routes, you can buy permits during your trekking at Langtang National park and Everest national park.

 If you will trek without permits you will punish or double penalty according to government rules and regulations.

 be noted that restricted regions like Kanchenjunga, Manaslu, Dolpo, and upper mustang can trek just two foreign people.
 Do not count local Nepali staff.

 4. Confirm your holiday to Nepal in a reasonable period?

 Before visiting Nepal please be sure your holiday is the Best Time.
 Nepal trekking and mountain weather and climate are not stable and the weather forecast is not appropriate.
 Especially Monsoon period or summer season the climate dramatically changes from time to time instantly.

 For the alpine Himalayan trekkers, we suggest trekking during pre and post Monsoon.
 Because for travel photography is the best time to trek in Nepal due to the clear sky and stable weather.
 Annapurna Base Camp Trek, Everest Base Camp Trek, Poon Hill Trek, and Annapurna circuit trek can be very crowded in this season.

 If your holiday does not match that period you can choose the right destination for monsoon-like Dolpo, Upper Mustang. they are summer trekking routes in Nepal.
 Nepal has various trekking destination which matches all kinds and seasonal trekkers.

 Hikers who like to hike quietly can choose winter but beware to choose the routes of trekking.
 Like many high passes treks of Nepal are closed during winter due to heavy snow cover and no visible trails.